bildungsroman/aws-vpc-eradicator/README.md

 #### What if I just want to know if there's an active VPC, but I don't want to delete it?

-I also built a [VPC warning email sender](https://github.com/bildungsroman/vpc-warning) app that uses SNS to email you when it detects a VPC.
+I also built a [VPC warning email sender](https://github.com/bildungsroman/vpc-warning) app that uses SES to email you when it detects a VPC.

 #### Is there an equally entertaining blog post talking about the process of building this app?